echiner/edem-mda-data-ingestion-and-nosql/Exercises/Exercise04/README.md

 For this exercise, given the complexity we have provided a template that includes all the necessary processors.
 You only need to configure and connect them.

-First, load and insert the template called `aviationstack-template.xml`.
-Here you have more info on [importing templates](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#Import_Template).
+First, import a new flow in the [NiFi Regisitry](http://localhost:18080/nifi-registry/) by uploading the template called `aviationstack-template.json`.
+Then, go back to NiFi, and import the flow by clicking on the "Import from Registry" button in the main toolbar.

 Now, let's start with the configuration of the processors.
 Here are the parameters you will need to fill: